-First, the School's Assistant Principal deprived C.M. of his First nonthreatening.
+First, the School's Assistant Principal deprived C.M. of his First Amendment free-speech rights when he enforced Board policy and suspended C.M, who simply asked his teacher a question in class that was factual and nonthreatening.
 C.M.'s question did not interfere with the School's work or collide with other students' rights.